 The environmental study involved the costs related to work on obtaining the environmental authorizations and commitments for the Rose Lithium-Tantalum project.

 Feasibility Study

-During the six-month period ended February 28, 2023, the feasibility study involved the costs related to a new Feasibility Study on the Rose Lithium-Tantalum project.
-There was no such activity during the six-month period ended February 28, 2022.
+During the nine-month period ended May 31, 2023 and 2022, the feasibility study item is composed of expenditure on updating the feasibility study on the Rose Lithium-Tantalum project.

 Engineering